stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/julia.md

 #### Parallel job

-Julia can natively spawn parallel workers across multiple compute nodes, without using MPI.
+Julia can spawn parallel workers across multiple compute nodes without using MPI.
 There are two main modes of operation:

 1. ClusterManager: in this mode, you can spawn workers from within the Julia interpreter, and each worker will actually submit jobs to the scheduler,